 The in-house training option is intended for limited use when third-party training is not available or when it is cost prohibitive.
-Unless an exception request is approved by the state director in advance:
+Unless an exception request is approved by the State Director in advance:

-- Group training is limited to a maximum of 40 hours per event. - Single-employee training (i.e., one at a time) is limited to a maximum of 8 hours per event. - Training that is structured in a way to circumvent the above limits, or when the cost is deemed excessive, can be denied at the discretion of the state director. - Companies with more than 500 employees are not eligible for in-house training.
+- Group training is limited to a maximum of 40 hours per event. - Single-employee training (i.e., one at a time) is limited to a maximum of 8 hours per event. - Training that is structured in a way to circumvent the above limits, or when the cost is deemed excessive, can be denied at the discretion of the State Director. - Companies with more than 500 employees are not eligible for in-house training.

 All in-house instructors must be employees of the company and properly qualified through education or experience.
-The company also agrees to maintain records of trainee attendance.
+The company also agrees to maintain sign-in sheets of trainee attendance and provide these records upon request.